C3Mech/C3Mech/COMPILER/README.md

 # Mechanism compilation

-This directory provides the workflow to compile sub-modules into a single file in CHEMKIN format.
+This directory provides the workflow to compile sub-modules into CHEMKIN and Cantera YAML format.

 ## How to use